What is Photox Therapy and How Does It Work?

 Photox is the application of either ozone or hydrogen peroxide and ultraviolet therapy to a patient at the same time.
 It is one of the most powerful therapies for restoring oxidative metabolism.

-There are two methods of doing photox therapy, including using hydrogen peroxide intravenous in one arm, and then within an hour doing ultraviolet irradiation in the other arm; however, ozone and UV is more convenient for both the patient and the doctor, and tends to be more effective for most chronic diseases.
-The exception may be in cancer, where the peroxide-UV combination may be best.
+There are two methods of doing photox therapy, including using hydrogen peroxide intravenous in one arm, and then within an hour doing ultraviolet irradiation in the other arm; however, ozone and UV is more convenient for both the patient and the doctor.
+The exception may be in cancer, where the peroxide-UV combination may be more indicated.

 The blood is withdrawn, being exposed to UV light on the way into the bottle.
 Ozone in an mixture of oxygen/ozone with 78 ug/ml ozone concentration is then bubbled into the blood and mixed briefly.
 This mixture is then reinfused through the same needle.